The Graduate Medical School Admissions Test (GAMSAT) is an admission test for graduate entry medicine.

 To sit the GAMSAT you need to have an undergraduate degree, or be in the final or second to last year at the time of your test.

 If you’re applying to Exeter or Plymouth, you can take the test if you feel you have the knowledge and intellectual capacity.
-For Exeter, you'll also be eligible to take the test if it's been more than 2 academic years since you've completed your A-levels (UK).
+For Exeter, you'll also be eligible to take the test if it's been more than two academic years since you've completed your A-levels (UK).

 There is no limit to the number of times you can sit the GAMSAT.
 If you sat the March sitting and you didn’t get the score you had hoped for, you can resit in September.
 You can also resit the following year.